-We are a full service law firm with offices in Walsall with over 30 lawyers and in excess of 80 members of staff.
-The central location allows us to serve an extensive cross-section of clients throughout the UK, we do this through many dedicated specialist departments.
+We are a full service law firm with offices in Walsall and Sutton Coldfield with over 30 lawyers and in excess of 90 members of staff.
+Our locations allow us to serve an extensive cross-section of clients throughout the UK, we do this through many dedicated specialist departments.
 Although the firm is well established with historical links, Enoch Evans is very much a 21st Century firm that invests heavily in new systems and technology to ensure steady expansion and innovation.

 Staff at Enoch Evans LLP are highly trained and qualified to ensure that clients are provided with the uppermost level of service available.
 As a testament to this Enoch Evans LLP were the first Solicitors in the West Midlands to receive the “Investors in People” award.
 Please click here to view staff profiles.